noon92/luckfox/README.md

 <li>USB ethernet adapters (sometimes needs to be unplugged and plugged back in after boot to get an IP) - see <em>Networking</em> below</li>
 <li>Ethernet support WITHOUT an adapter, soldered directly to board - see <em>Networking</em> below and wiring diagram at bottom of this document</li>
 <li>Many wifi adapter drivers - untested, data coming soon</li>
-<li>Drivers for CH341, CH343, CP210x and generic serial over USB - tested working with ch341 (e.g RAK)</li>
+<li>Drivers for CH341, CH343, CP210x and generic serial over USB - tested working with ch341 (e.g. RAK)</li>
 <li>Drivers for real time clock over i2c - tested working with <a href="https://aliexpress.com/item/1005007143842437.html">DS3231</a> with DS1307 driver (should be compatible with DS1307, DS1337 and DS3231).</li>
 </ul>
 <p>Also, I turned off the activity LED.
 Every μW counts!</p>